Kangarh, Rupnagar

 Kangarh is a village in the tehsil/mandal of Nurpur Bedi in the Rupnagar district of Punjab.
 It is situated near the hills of Shivalik.
 It is around 3 km from Nurpur Bedi.
 It is under the Lok Sabha constituency of Anandpur Sahib, as well as under the Vidhan sabha constituency of Ropar.
 It is located on Nurpur Bedi- Ropar road.
 This village is dominated by Chauhan gurjars.

 History

 After 17 battles between Chauhan King Prithviraj and Shahabuddin Muhammad Ghori, Ghori won with false tactics.
 Afterward, Delhi was destroyed and plundered, so many people from nearby villages migrated to other places.
 One major group of Chauhans shifted to places near Rupnagar and settled there.
 They established village Kalar in the suburb of Balachor, but the land was not fertile so some of them shifted near Nurpur Bedi and built villages - Kangarh, Tedewal and Jhandian Khurd.
 One of them was Kangarh.
 Kangarh was thus constructed by Chauhans and they managed to make it prosperous in a short span.
 Kangarh is approximately 300 years old.

 Prominent people

-Kangarh is known for village of late Chaudhary Dhani Ram Chauhan and late Chaudhary Lalchand Chauhan.
-Both of them managed to make this village a far better place with their extreme efforts.
-Dhani ram was known as hauldar whereas Lalchand remained village sarpanch for many years.
-Along with them, DFO Gurdass Chaudhary and Inspector Radha Krishan Chauhan coined the name of Kangarh in Rupnagar.
+Kangarh is known for village of late Chaudhary Dhani Ram Chauhan, late Chaudhary Lalchand Chauhan DFO Gurdass Chaudhary and Late Inspector Radha Krishan Chauhan coined the name of Kangarh in Rupnagar.